You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Terms Offered: All Terms

-In this course, Relay students will reflect on what it means to have a disability in an educational context and how schools have been designed to exclude PK–12 students with disabilities.
-They will examine PK–12 students’ rights under Special Education Law and consider what constitutes an effective Individualized Education Program.
-Finally, through a Universal Design for Learning lens, they will plan to implement accommodations and build flexibility into their lessons to support all of their PK–12 students’ abilities to access the lessons that they teach.
+In this course, Relay students will reflect on what it means to have a disability in an educational context while considering how schools have been designed to exclude Birth–Grade 12 exceptional learners.
+They will examine Birth–Grade 12 students’ rights under Special Education Law and consider what constitutes an effective Individualized Education Program.
+Finally, they will consider how to support access for all exceptional learners, including multilingual learners, in a variety of settings, and implement accommodations to ensure students’ access to the general education curriculum.

 TEL-602: Teaching the Whole Learner